 Where people get it wrong is that most people think that Instagram is only conducive to selling a physical product and that sells the platform short.
 When it comes to your service-based business you can effectively use Instagram for your digital marketing needs and leverage the millions of people who are scrolling the feed daily.

 For service-based or healing businesses the apprehension usually lies in content and visuals.
 What do you post on Instagram to build your audience and grow your business?
-Once you start to dig into Instagram you will find that the overarching themes are building trust and providing value, both of which are especially important when you are a talking about building a therapy or coaching practice.
+Once you start to dig into Instagram you will find that the overarching themes are building trust and providing value, both of which are especially important when you are talking about building a therapy or coaching practice.

 First & Foremost, You Must Provide Value